rahmsen/BenchmarkAlignment/mapping/README.md

  ```{bash}
 downloadSoftware.sh -o path/to/main/output/
   ```
-2. Download and unpack CellRanger 6 from the [10x website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/6.0) to the directory **../software/cellranger**
+2. Download and unpack Cell Ranger 6 from the [10x website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/6.0) to the directory **../software/cellranger**

-**Note**: We could not include Cellranger to the donwload script, as it requires a registration.
+**Note**: We could not include Cell Ranger to the download script, as it requires a registration.

 ### Create index for each tool and download sequence data of PBMC